History of cannabis: International regulation

-In 1925 a compromise was made at an international conference in The Hague about the International Opium Convention that banned exportation of "Indian hemp" to countries that had prohibited its use, and requiring importing countries to issue certificates approving the importation and stating that the shipment was required "exclusively for medical or scientific purposes".
-It also required parties to "exercise an effective control of such a nature as to prevent the illicit international traffic in Indian hemp and especially in the resin".
+In 1925, an agreement was struck at an international conference in Geneva.
+Termed the Second International Opium Convention, the regulatory treaty banned exportation of "Indian hemp" to countries that had prohibited its use, while requiring importing countries to issue certificates affirming that cannabis shipments were "exclusively for medical or scientific purposes".
+It also required parties to "exercise an effective control of such a nature as to prevent the illicit international traffic in Indian hemp and especially in the resin."
+However, these controls applied only to pure extract and tincture, not to derivatives and medicinal preparations.
+In 1935, after complaints from Egypt about cannabis-containing medicines sold by Parke-Davis, the health branch of the League of Nations (International Office of Public Hygiene) granted countries the right to submit medicinal products containing cannabis to similar controls as those of pure extracts and tinctures under the 1925 Opium Convention.